'Zarif's UNSC Speech Thwarts US Efforts to Extend Iran Arms Embargo' | Iran Front Page

-An expert says the United States sought to get Security Council members on board with extending an arms embargo on Iran, but to no avail.

-The presence of Zarif at the online meeting of the UN Security Council and his powerful speech was warmly welcome.
-In the meeting, all UNSC members expressed their support for the Joint Comprehensive Plan of Action (JCPOA) despite recent efforts by Brian Hook, Pompeo and Trump to extend a UN arms embargo on Iran, a move that would be a blatant breach of UNSC Resolution 2231 and would sound the death knell to the JCPOA.
+The presence of Foreign Minister Mohammad Javad Zarif at the online meeting of the UN Security Council and his powerful speech was warmly welcome.
+In the meeting, all UNSC members expressed their support for the Joint Comprehensive Plan of Action (JCPOA) despite recent efforts by Brian Hook, Mike Pompeo and Donald Trump to extend a UN arms embargo on Iran, a move that would be a blatant breach of UNSC Resolution 2231 and would sound the death knell to the JCPOA.

-In an interview with the Iranian government’s official website, dolat.ir, Nozar Shafiee weighed in on the issue.
+In an interview with the Iranian government’s official website, dolat.ir, political analyst Nozar Shafiee has weighed in on the issue.

 “The defeat and isolation of the United States at the meeting was completely predictable,” he said.